 - Singapore citizen, permanent resident or foreigner with a work pass valid for a minimum of 9 months.
 You may consider extending your foreign employee's work pass (subject to approval by Ministry of Manpower's Work Pass Division) to meet this criteria.

-Note: If your employee is unable to return to his/her original role, the RTW Coordinator will discuss other options with you and your employee.
+If your employee is unable to return to his/ her original role, the RTW Coordinator will discuss other options with you and your employee.
 This may include retraining for a new job or seeking assistance from the Ministry of Social and Family Development's Social Service Offices and the Employment and Employability Institute(e2i).

-- Provide professional advice on how to reduce the risk of similar workplace accidents happening; and
+- Get professional advice on how to prevent future workplace injuries

 Fees and Funding

 The RTW Programme costs between $600 and $1,000 per employee*, and is fully claimable from your insurer if your employee is covered under the Work Injury Compensation Act (WICA), your company would hence not need to pay out of pocket.

 (*Actual programme expenses and duration may vary depending on the complexity of employee's injury and recovery period)

 Watch the video below to learn how the RTW programme is implemented.